 Each school is allocated an amount of speech and language therapy time per year depending on the needs of the children at the school.
 All schools have the option to buy more speech and language therapy resources in addition to their basic allocation.

-We support both children and young people with a Statement of Special Educational Needs or Education, Health and Care Plan and those who do not have it.
+We support both children and young people with an Education, Health and Care Plan and those without.

-Children or young people who have a Statement of Special Educational Needs or Education, Health and Care Plan with speech and language therapy identified as a requirement will receive their identified provision.
+Children or young people who have an Education, Health and Care Plan or Early Support Funding with speech and language therapy identified as a requirement will receive their identified provision.

 Who else do we work with

-We work alongside a range of professionals including teachers, learning support assistants, SENCOs, educational psychologists, paediatricians and the Inclusion Team.
+We work alongside a range of professionals including teachers, learning support assistants, SENCOs, educational psychologists, paediatricians and the SEND Advisory Service.
 Learn more at the Hillingdon Local Offer website.
 To make sure that your child receives the best care, it may sometimes be helpful for us to contact other professionals about your child and share information together.
 We will seek your consent beforehand.

 An interpreter can be provided to help in meetings with the speech and language therapist or over the telephone.
 There is no cost to anybody for this service.

-Please let your speech and language therapist know if you would like us to arrange this for you by contacting the CITS advice on 01895 488200 or email email@example.com
+Please let your speech and language therapist know if you would like us to arrange an interpreter for you by contacting the CITS advice on 01895 488200 or email firstname.lastname@example.org

 There are some exceptions where school age children or young people attending a Hillingdon mainstream state school may be seen by other Hillingdon speech and language therapy teams: